Most garages aren’t heated, which makes them uncomfortably cold in the winter – especially if you have a detached garage.

 Guidelines for a Wood-burning Stove in the Garage

-Putting in a Wood-burning Stove in the Garage
+Installing a Wood-burning Stove in the Garage

 A wood-burning stove will make your garage nice and cozy, regardless of what you use the garage for.

-It doesn’t matter whether you have a detached or attached garage, big or small, or even how well your garage is insulated.
 With a little effort, you can find the right wood-burning stove to make your garage much more comfortable in the cold winter months.

 Here’s a step-by-step DIY process for putting in your wood-burning stove.